 CENTRAL NEW YORK (WSYR-TV) — Here is your daily update on COVID-19 numbers in Central New York counties as reported by local health departments.

-Onondaga County Executive Ryan McMahon and the health department reported the loss of one neighbor Wednesday, who was a man in his 50s with underlying conditions.
-There are 86 neighbors in the hospital, with 22 in the ICU.
-McMahon says 73% of those in the ICU are unvaccinated.
-There were 204 new cases reported.
+Onondaga County Executive Ryan McMahon and the health department reported the death of one neighbor to COVID, who was a 55-year-old woman with underlying conditions.
+There are 82 neighbors in the hospital and 26 in the ICU, and 77% of those in the ICU are unvaccinated.
+There were 137 new cases recorded.